mozerpol/NotesFromLearning/q_and_a/README.md

 signals and components in the design should behave, such as their timing requirements, pin assignments, input/output characteristics, and other properties.

+23. How do you handle clock domain crossing in an FPGA design?
+Are some common techniques to handle CDC:
+- Identify the signals or interfaces that cross between different clock domains.
+- Insert synchronization elements at the crossing points to synchronize the data between the different clock domains.
+Common synchronizer techniques include using dual-flip flops or Gray code flip flops.

+Add screenshot